usdigitalresponse/usdr-gost/docker/README.md

 ### Install or update dependencies

 After your intitial setup or for any update to the `package.json` file that tracks application dependencies, you'll need to run yarn.
-Thisq can be executed via `exec`.
+This can be executed via `exec`.
 For example, to install dependencies after initial
 setup: `docker compose exec app yarn`.